 No Guy Wants an Amazon: Subverted.
 Although there are many sexy and delicate women in the series, Jane who stands six foot in her bare feet has no shortage of men interested in her — in many cases because she can fight, eats like a truck driver, and knows her weapons.

 Our Angels Are Different: Angie Baby has one she can see, and talks to.
 Her father has two.
 Her mother had some but they left when Molly's faith waned.
 As of Raven Cursed, Jane also has one.

-Our Vampires Are Different: As opposed to most vampire stories, these guys go all beast-like and kill with out indiscretion until they are tamed after a few years..sometimes a few decades or centuries to make them less beast and more human.
+Our Vampires Are Different: As opposed to most vampire stories, these guys go all beast-like and kill indiscrriminately until they are tamed after a few years..sometimes a few decades or centuries to make them less beast and more human.

 Rick's were meant to give power to someone else, and now they kind of get in the way.